defencedigital/moduk-service-manual/src/content/write-for-digital-services.md

 ### Check the GOV.UK style guide

-When you write content for digital services in Defence, [check the GOV.UK style guide](https://www.gov.uk/guidance/style-guide).
+When you write content for digital services in Defence, [check the GOV.UK style guide](https://gov.uk/guidance/style-guide){target="_blank" rel="external"}.

 If you cannot find what you need, [ask the content community for advice](/your-community/content/).